 What’s a Cinderella stamp?

 A Cinderella stamp is anything that looks like a stamp but isn’t issued for postage by a government administration.
 Some of these are for local posts, such as Lundy and the Summer Isles.
 Others are propaganda issues, and some are fantasy issues.
 Many Scottish islands have a history of producing Cinderellas.

 If they’re not used for postage, what’s the point?

-We might ask what the point might be of Royal Mail creating so many issues that are obviously intended for collectors rather than postal use, or ask what the reason might be for issuing stamps for uninhabited rocks such as Staffa and Eynhallow.
-However, Islay is a bit different.
-We have a decent sized population and a thriving cultural scene.
-We issued the first set as a bit of fun in 2017, but we discovered that people across the world were actually interested in collecting them and so a new hobby was born!
+We might ask what the point might be of Royal Mail creating so many commemorative issues (14 this year!) that are obviously intended to be collected rather than postally used, or ask what the reason might be for issuing stamps for uninhabited rocks such as Staffa and Eynhallow.
+However, Islay has a decent sized population and a thriving cultural scene.
+We issued the first set as a bit of fun for some friends in 2017, but we discovered that people across the world were actually interested in collecting them and so a new hobby was born!